codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 >
 >
 >iOS
->- Depending on your setup you may need to run cocoapods install scripts to finish setting up the /ios project
+>- Depending on your setup you may need to run cocoapods install scripts to finish setting up the /ios project. `npx pod-install`
 >- The first time you will need to build and deploy the app to the simulator of choice, for example
 >`yarn react-native run-ios --simulator "iPhone 8"`
 >